 We claim that social production of space in borderlands is not limited to cross-border mobilities or processes (such as cross-border integration).
-It is an ongoing process in the everyday life of each borderland-regardless of whether the border is open or closed and regardless of the level of interaction existing across the border.
+It is an ongoing process in the everyday life of each borderlandregardless of whether the border is open or closed and regardless of the level of interaction existing across the border.
 For example, during the COVID-19 pandemic, the border between Finland and Russia was open only for freight transport and essential passenger traffic, but people continued leading their everyday lives at the border and were affected by the border closure.
 Thus, social production of space continues and people continue to live in the borderland even under exceptional circumstances.

 In addition to the analytical frameworks scrutinized above, Sofield (2006) has considered how the concept of space can be used in the study of tourism in borderlands.
 There are also some studies that have applied the concepts of space and place to the empirical study of borderlands.
 Research illustrates that people invest borders and borderlands with personal and socially shared meanings (thoughts, ideas, beliefs, preferences, stories, memories, feelings, and values) that influence their daily lives and the relationships that they form with the surrounding space.
-Yılgın Damgacı and Ulaş Dağlı (2018) discovered in their study on Nicosia, the divided capital of Cyprus, that individual and collective memories of the past and how the city and social life in it used to look and feel like, are part of how people experience the city today.
-Similarly, Pfoser (2014) shows that the socialist past continues to be meaningful in the present for Russian speakers in the Estonian city of Narva, located at the Russian border.
+Yılgın Damgacı and Ulaş Dağlı (2018) discovered these in nation-state spaces.
+Thus, borderlands have the in their study on Nicosia, the divided capital of Cyprus, power to transform people's lives and, at the same time, that individual and collective memories of the past and people's practices and agency transform the borderland how the city and social life in it used to look and feel and provide it with alternative meanings that challenge like, are part of how people experience the city today. the dominant state narrative, determining who belongs Similarly, Pfoser (2014) shows that the socialist past and who does not belong to the state territory. continues to be meaningful in the present for Russian speakers in the Estonian city of Narva, located at the Although it may not be exhaustive, the above discussed Russian border. literature suggests that it is important to pay attention to